Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2026/09/summer-2026-update/index.md

 My general practitioner keeps forgetting this fact too.
 Every conversation starts with him assuming I lie in bed all day and I should just "move out and get a job", and then I correct him, and then he's like "well, we don't know the cause of your problems, so just learn to live with it".

 Every single time he also assumes that it's _me_ who stops treatment or doesn't put any effort into it.
-Then I correct him by saying it has always been _the psychologist_ who broke off treatment while I was doing all they asked of me---which he can verify to know I'm speaking the truth---and then he just looks awkward and changes the subject.
+Then I correct him by saying it has always been _the other person_ who broke off treatment while I was doing all they asked of me---which he can verify to know I'm speaking the truth---and then he just looks awkward and changes the subject.

 Great.
 Great help.

 I just don't know why people keep doing this.
 I'm a writer, an engineer of mathematics, and someone who long ago decided they were never going to lie again.
-I can communicate very clearly, in whatever way is required, and be almost obsessed with making sure I tell the objective truth (without subconscious embellishment or framing).
+I can communicate very clearly, in whatever way is required, and be almost obsessed with making sure I tell the objective truth (without subconscious embellishment or framing or making myself look better).

 And people just keep pretending I said the opposite of what I said, and assume their own reality about who I really am and what my problems really are.
 And then---surprise surprise---they treat me for their own assumed diagnosis and it doesn't work at all!

 It's honestly a bigger issue.
 I feel like you need to put on a show, like really _convince_ the hospital/general practitioner how sick you are and how much you are in pain, before they actually take you seriously.

 _Because_ I've always worked so hard, tried things, took care of my health as much as I could, I've just never been taken seriously by anyone.
 Not even my own parents.
-After 15 years of saying "every single second at university made me suicidal", my mother still regularly recommends that I just "go and study something else then".
-After 15 years of saying that I don't get enjoyment out of anything, every psychologist still writes in their report that I love to do creative stuff and should just do more of it to be happy.
+After 15 years of saying "every single second at university made me suicidal", my mother still regularly recommends that I just "go and study something else that I like then".
+After 15 years of saying that I don't get enjoyment out of anything, every therapist still writes in their report that I love to do creative stuff and should just do more of it to be happy.
 Most of all, everyone just says I "look like a fit young man that exercises enough", and decides that means there are no issues at all and they won't look into my case any more.

 It's fucking baffling.